msaeiid/odoo14Module/README.md

 # odoo14Module
-some odoo14 module about document and approvals
+two odoo14 submodule related to document and approvals